andrewjohnson038/data-science-portfolio/README.md

 - **Time-Series Forecasting**
   Implements both **SARIMA** and **META Prophet** models for future price prediction.

+- **MACD (Moving Average Convergence Divergence)**
+  A trend-following momentum indicator used to determine the strength and direction of a trend.

+- **SMA (Simple Moving Average)**
+  Used to smooth out price data to identify trends over a specific period.

 - **Monte Carlo Simulation**
   Generates a range of possible outcomes based on historical data and volatility.